-One of our new members actor Arisa Yura will play two separate roles in Sydney Theatre Company’s Top Coat – a first generation, as well as a second generation Japanese Australian.
-The protagonist is a Chinese Australian woman played by Kimie Tsukakoshi who is mixed race Japanese.
+Nikkei Australia member and actor Arisa Yura will play two separate roles in Sydney Theatre Company’s Top Coat – a first-generation, as well as a second–generation Japanese Australian.
+The protagonist is a Chinese–Australian woman played by Kimie Tsukakoshi who is mixed race Japanese.
 And the lighting designer, Kate Baldwin also has Japanese heritage.
 Arisa says, ‘lots of Nikkei power!’ in this play.
 Hope you have the chance to see Top Coat.

 by Michelle Law